phenixphp/phenix-docs/src/guide/README.md

 # Introduction

-I have a dream: high performance, highly scalable and very fast written applications written in PHP; and now that we have fibers in the PHP core, I feel it is the right time for this dream to become a reality.
+I have a dream: high performance, highly scalable and very fast applications written in PHP; and since there are now fibers in the core of PHP, I feel that the time is right for this dream to come true.

 Phenix is a web framework built on pure PHP, without external extensions, based on the [Amphp](https://amphp.org/) ecosystem, which provides non-blocking operations, asynchronism and parallel code execution natively.
 It runs in the PHP SAPI CLI and on its own server, it is simply powerful.